 Deboned chicken: This meat contains water in muscles, adding less proteins in total formula.
 The concept of “deboned” can mislead to thinking of high in proteins.
 Best when used in canned food.
 3 stars

-Yellowtail ﬂounder: It provides good source of fatty acids but it could be further down the list.
+Yellowtail Flounder: It provides a good source of fatty acids but it could be further down the list.
 3 stars

-Whole eggs: whole eggs(3 stars) Eggs are good source of protein, but whole eggs includes shell which is not well digested for cats and includes too much calcium.
+Whole eggs: whole eggs(3 stars) Eggs are a good source of protein, but whole eggs might include some small pieces of shell.
+Eggs add calcium and ash.
 3 stars

-Whole atlantic mackerel: Good source of cold water fish, high in fatty acids but whole fish may contain all parts of fish, including gills, scales and fins.
+Whole Atlantic mackerel: Good source of cold-water fish, high in fatty acids but whole fish may contain all parts of fish, including gills and fins.
 3 stars

 What are the Pros and Cons of Orijen Cat and Kitten Formula?

 The following is one of the most important parts of this review.
 Here’s a list of the good and the bad for this dry cat food: